mariebrandenburg/mariebrandenburg.github.io/_projects/polytopia.markdown

 ---

 I have always been interested both in strengthening the communication between different mathematical disciplines, as well as communicating the joys of mathematics to a non-mathematical audience.
-During my masters' I was involved in a project to which aimed to communicate the basic concepts of polytopes to a general audience.
+During my masters' I was involved in a project which aimed to communicate the basic concepts of polytopes to a general audience.
 The main project was to develop the online platform [Polytopia](https://www.polytopia.eu).

 &nbsp;